-The summer transfer window has now closed in Europe and we continue to read tales (and sometime truths!) of huge transfer fees being offered and paid for players, in particular those coming to the Premier League from South America and Europe.
+The summer transfer window has now closed in Europe and we continue to read tales (and sometimes truths!) of huge transfer fees being offered and paid for players, in particular, those coming to the Premier League from South America and Europe.

 There are also a few hidden costs which are sometimes overlooked, or not reported.

 A player from South America can cost considerably more where the selling club needs to cover the levies, which are charged under national and federal laws of the particular country the player is leaving.

 Take Argentina as an example, a country which exports many talented players around the world.